310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% endbubble %}

 {% bubble Midori %}
-Oh, we have some nice stuff for sale today, too… Also, as thanks for being our regular customer, I’ll give you some cucumbers as extra, okay…?
+Ah, we have some nice stuff for sale today, too… Also, as thanks for being our regular customer, I’ll give you some cucumbers as extra, okay…?
 {% endbubble %}

 {% bubble Hajime %}